lmaolinux/lmao/Docs/README.md

 > > The Lmao Team.

 There's few uniqueness only this operating system has.
 They are
-> Permanent enforcement of SELinux with custom hardenings at runtime
+* Permanent enforcement of SELinux with custom hardenings that can never be disabled.
-> CPM makes this atomic operating system a mutable like for seamless user experience
+* CPM, Containarized Package Manager to make this atomic operating system a mutable like for seamless user experience.